 Here are some of the especially useful mixins that we put together:

 For our marketing site, we decided to use Jekyll rather than a full-blown content management system.
 It works terrifically for our environment where coders are maintaining the site.
 We push to our Git repository, which compiles the site in Jekyll and Less.js, then uploads it to our web servers.
 Take a look at the Less.js - Jekyll plugin we wrote, that compiles our Less for us.

-Andy is the lead developer at Nutshell and has been working with the web since the 28k modem.
-He’s a master at turning designers’ sketches into pixel-perfect interfaces.
-Look for his bike in front of our Ann Arbor offices, and find him on Twitter.
+Andy is a software developer and founding partner at Nutshell.
+He’s been working with the web since the 28k modem.
+Look for his bike in front of our Ann Arbor offices.